 You also have the option to order cells vertically first (within each column), then horizontally.
 (However, the Vertical option doesn’t work if the matrix has a vertical scroll bar – in that case, the cells must be ordered horizontally.)

-Earlier I showed you you how if a matrix has a fixed number of rows and columns, the cell size changes when the object size changes.
+Earlier I showed you how if a matrix has a fixed number of rows and columns, the cell size changes when the object size changes.
 But what about objects within the matrix frame, how do they react to changing sizes?

 Suppose the matrix frame has a blue star, and looks like this.